 What is a Computer Information Systems Degree?

 The reviews for this degree are mixed.
 Some people enjoy that many topics are covered, while others become frustrated by the lack of focus on one particular subject.
-A computer information systems course includes business courses and managerial communications, as well as coding and other tech skills.
-This degree goes well with most business related majors and degrees in arts, graphics design, and communication.
+A computer information systems course includes business courses and managerial communications, as well as coding and other technology skills.
+This degree goes well with most business-related majors and degrees in arts, graphics design, and communication.

 What Jobs Are Available with Each Degree?

 Luckily, with both degrees, there are a wide variety of jobs available.
 These jobs are listed separately, but the job duties often cross over.

 Featured Boot Camps

 Database administrators act as managers over often complex and very large computer databases of information.
 Designers separately create these databases for a wide range of functions.
 In some cases, the same professional may play the role of both the designer and administrator.